codefresh-io/docs.codefresh.io/_posts/2024-05-22-may-release-notes.md

 ##### GitOps
 * GitOps UI does not show logs for pods.
-(CR-23578 - Victor)
 * Results for Analysis metrics not displayed in Rollout when using arguments from AnalysisTemplates.